alexcrichton/filetime/README.md

 [Documentation](https://docs.rs/filetime)

-A helper library for inspecting and seting the various timestamps of files in Rust.
+A helper library for inspecting and setting the various timestamps of files in Rust.
 This library takes into account cross-platform differences in terms of where the timestamps are located, what they are called, and how to convert them into a platform-independent representation.